 | Best for | Small teams, development environments, well-defined user populations | Large deployments, high user counts, undefined or variable user populations |

-| Cost driver | Number of named users (subject to 25/processor minimum) | Number of CPU cores × core factor |
+| Cost driver | Number of named users (subject to 25/processor minimum) | Number of CPU cores multiplied by core factor |

 | User limit | Only licensed users may access ODI | Unlimited users |

-| Break-even point | Approximately 30–40 users per processor — above this, Processor licensing is typically more cost-effective | |
+| Break-even point | Approximately 30 to 40 users per processor.
+Above this, Processor licensing is typically more cost-effective | |

-| Tracking burden | Requires ongoing user count management and documentation | Simpler — no user tracking needed, but core counts must be accurate |
+| Tracking burden | Requires ongoing user count management and documentation | Simpler.
+No user tracking needed, but core counts must be accurate |

 Oracle Data Integrator is sold primarily as ODI Enterprise Edition, but Oracle offers several variations and add-ons that ITAM teams must be aware of.
-Each has distinct licensing implications:
+Each has distinct licensing implications.

 | Product | Metric | List Price (USD) | Notes |